maximyudayev/hermes/recording_data/ReadMe.md

 # Installation
 A brief summary of the required software and the currently tested versions is below.
 The following subsections contain more information about each one.

-- Python 3.9
+- Conda
+- Pupil Capture 3.5.1
 - Movella DOT SDK 2023.6
-- Pupil Capture 3.5.1
 - HDFView 3.1.3 [optional but useful]

-### Python
-#### Windows
+## Windows
-- Install Python 3.9 with Anaconda.
+### Environment

-- Recreate the environment by `conda create --name <env> --file environment.txt`
+Recreate the environment by `conda create --file environment.yml`

-### Xsens Movella DOT SDK

-Install `DOT SDK` from https://www.xsens.com/software-downloads.
-Version 2023.6 has been tested so far.
-Install the wheel file into the active Anaconda environment:
-`pip install --no-deps "C:\Program Files\Movella\DOT PC SDK 2023.6\SDK Files\Python\x64\movelladot_pc_sdk-2023.6.0-cp39-none-win_amd64.whl"`

 ### Pupil Capture

 The Pupil Core software to interface with the eye tracker can be downloaded from https://docs.pupil-labs.com/core.
 Version 3.5.1 has been tested so far.

+### Movella DOT SDK

+Download and install [DOT SDK](https://www.xsens.com/software-downloads).
+Version 2023.6 has been tested so far.

+Activate project conda environment: `conda activate aidwear`

+Install the wheel file for DOTs into the environment:
+`pip install --no-deps "<path to installed Movella dictionary>\DOT PC SDK <SDK version>\SDK Files\Python\x64\movelladot_pc_sdk-<SDK version>-cp39-none-win_amd64.whl"`

 ### HDFView

 While not required, this lightweight tool is great for exploring HDF5 data.
 The official download page is at https://www.hdfgroup.org/downloads/hdfview, and it can also be downloaded without an account from https://www.softpedia.com/get/Others/Miscellaneous/HDFView.shtml.

 # Running

+Run `_launchers\stream_AidWear.py`, adjust parameters for experiment and active sensors as desired (also in individual sensor streamers, if needed).

 See `stream_and_save_data_multiProcess.py` for an example of streaming and saving data.
 Adjust `sensor_streamer_specs` to reflect the available sensors, adjust `datalogging_options` as desired to select when/where/how data is saved, and adjust `duration_s` to the desired maximum runtime.